 - Lola T142 (Don Inferrera): See full history: Lola T142 'the Dave Heinz car'.

 - LeGrand Mk 11B (Jim Paul): Raced by Rex Ramsey in late 1969, winning at Trois-Rivières in September, but well off the pace in the L&M series.
 Jim Paul raced the car in 1970, with a best result of eighth in the Pro race at Laguna Seca, and appeared a few times in 1971 and early 1972.
 To Keith Saunders (Albuquerque, NM) for SCCA racing later in 1972, then to Bill Swope (Albuquerque, NM) for 1973.
-Swope advertised it late 1975, and the next time it was seen was when Harold Janke owned it in Nebraska in the late 1990s.
+Swope advertised it late 1975, and it seems likely that this was the LeGrand used by JB Walton in SCCA Regionals in Utah Region in 1978.
+The next time it was seen was when Harold Janke owned it in Nebraska in the late 1990s.
 To Kirk Severson and racing in historic events by 2001.
 To Marty Fidrich (Elisabeth, CO) by 2007.

 - McLaren M10A [300-02] (Lou Pavesi): See full history: McLaren M10A 300-02.